Grayss20/Kubanskii_borsch/README.md

 <img src="photo_8_2024-08-27_19-19-32.jpg" alt="Description" width="400" height="500">
 6. Add the meat.
 Stir gently. <br>
 <img src="photo_3_2024-08-27_19-19-32.jpg" alt="Description" width="400" height="500">
 7. The last important step.
 Most likely it is not salted enough.
 Try to taste the liquid.
 Is it good as a final taste?
 You may add salt if needed.
-Extra pepper, salt or other spices may be added now or later during the serving to give the option to personalize the amount.
+Extra pepper, salt or other spices may be added now or later during the serving to give the option to personalize the amount.<br>
-8. Turn the heat off.
+8. Turn the heat off.<br>
-9. Serve with Sour cream/Crème fraîche and bread =)
+9. Serve with Sour cream/Crème fraîche and bread =)<br>

 ### Keep an eye on the development of domestic robotic manipulators.
 We need to automate this %)